-For this article type, authors must follow the guidelines outlined by Preferred Reporting Items for Systematic reviews and Meta-Analyses (PRISMA) Extension for Scoping Reviews.
-Authors are encouraged to download the ARCR Word template for scoping reviews to assist with preparing their manuscript.
+For this article type, authors must follow the guidelines outlined by PRISMA.
+Authors are encouraged to download the ARCR Word template for scoping reviews to assist with manuscript preparation.

 The standard deadline for initial submission of a scoping review is 9 months.